henomis/lingoose/README.md

 [![Build Status](https://github.com/henomis/lingoose/actions/workflows/test.yml/badge.svg)](https://github.com/henomis/lingoose/actions/workflows/test.yml) [![GoDoc](https://godoc.org/github.com/henomis/lingoose?status.svg)](https://godoc.org/github.com/henomis/lingoose) [![Go Report Card](https://goreportcard.com/badge/github.com/henomis/lingoose)](https://goreportcard.com/report/github.com/henomis/lingoose) [![GitHub release](https://img.shields.io/github/release/henomis/lingoose.svg)](https://github.com/henomis/lingoose/releases)

-**LinGoose** aims to be a complete framework for creating LLM apps. :robot: :gear:
+**LinGoose** aims to be a complete framework for developing Go LLM applications.

 # Overview
 **LinGoose** is a powerful Go framework for developing Large Language Model (LLM) based applications using pipelines.
 It is designed to be a complete solution and provides multiple components, including Prompts, Templates, Chat, Output Decoders, LLM, Pipelines, and Memory.
 With **LinGoose**, you can interact with LLM AI through prompts and generate complex templates.
 Additionally, it includes a chat feature, allowing you to create chatbots.
 The Output Decoders component enables you to extract specific information from the output of the LLM, while the LLM interface allows you to send prompts to various AI, such as the ones provided by OpenAI.
 You can chain multiple LMM steps together using Pipelines and store the output of each step in Memory for later retrieval.